 Soil erosion is a severe problem in Turkey.
-The majority of the country's soils are prone to erosion risk due to the country's topography and steep slopes, with 59% of agricultural land affected.
+The majority of the country's soils are prone to erosion risk due to the country's topography and steep slopes.
 The present operation will continue to support Turkey's ongoing programme of soil erosion mitigation works.

-The new Strategic Plan 2013-17 includes a range of quantitative annual performance indicators.
+The Country's Strategic Plan includes a range of quantitative annual performance indicators.
 These include coverage of enhanced forest management plans which integrate biodiversity conservation; implementation of improved silvicultural measures to improve timber output from productive stands; achieve 30% forest cover by 2017; fight erosion; and increase area of forest covered by certification (FSC).
 A selection of these performance indicators will be tracked during project monitoring.
 All Turkey's forests are managed according to detailed Forest Management Plans, and the projects included in the programme will be implemented within the framework of these Plans.
 In addition, an Implementation Plan is systematically carried out for all afforestation projects in Turkey.
 This covers environmental suitability, species selection, plantation density, soil, vegetation, topography, slope and other considerations relating to technical feasibility and site suitability.
 Consultation with and approval of local land users is a criterion for site selection.